 Quorum

-A simple majority, fifty percent (50%) + 1, of the voting members of the senate shall constitute a quorum.
+A simple majority, over fifty percent (50%) + 1, of the current voting members of the Senate shall constitute a quorum.
 If a Senator is unable to attend, the Senator may designate, in writing, any other member of the Senate as Proxy to speak for and to cast votes in that Senator’s name.
 All Proxies must be in the hands of the Historian prior to roll call of any meeting.
 In no case shall any Senator hold more than one Proxy at any given meeting.
 Each Senator who expects to be unavailable during the summer shall appoint a Proxy and so notify the Senate in writing to serve in case of special meetings.

 Meeting Conduct